|

 forever?

-Notice how the course of BB cosmology is often a matter of
+Notice how the course of Expansion cosmology is often a matter of

 replacing one problem with another.

-In addition to the flatness problem there is also an oldness
+In addition to the Fatness problem there is also an Oldness

 problem.
 Both are rooted in the criticality of the universe’s total

-deviates from the critical value, the universe will either collapse
+deviates from some critical value, the universe will either collapse

 (making it a closed universe) or expand (making it an open universe).